-This component involves a comparative study of Ancient Greece and Rome through the use of visual and written sources.
+This component involves a comparative study of Ancient Greece and Rome using visual and written sources.
 While the majority of sources used are required for study by OCR, lessons are supplemented with a wide range of sources that will suit and interest the students.